red-machine-games/raw-markdown-documentation/docs/api/utils.md

 ## Mobile in-app purchases validation

-You can validate receipts from Google Play and App Store depends on platform you configured API with.
-Also it's possible to validate receipts from cloud functions.
+You can validate receipts from Google Play and App Store depends on the platform you configured API with.
+Also, it's possible to validate receipts from cloud functions.
 ```javascript
 // Let's init API
 var gbaseApi = new Gbase.GbaseApi('some-proj', 'dev', 'some HMAC secret', Gbase.GbaseApi.PLATFORM.ANDROID, '0.0.2');